 1 Breakfast

-The largest of French Polynesia's 118 islands, Tahiti and it is the capital city of Papeete are the perfect place to begin (and/or end) your South Pacific sojourn.
-The Gauguin waits patiently in the harbor, a vibrant and bustling market across the street, and in the evenings roulottes (food trucks) line the nearby square offering tasty local fare.
+The largest of French Polynesia's 118 islands, Tahiti and its capital city of Papeete are the perfect place to begin (and/or end) your South Pacific sojourn.
+The Gauguin waits patiently in the harbor, a vibrant and bustling market across the street, and in the evenings, roulottes (food trucks) line the nearby square, offering tasty local fare.

 Apologies for the inconvenience.
 Prices for not yet published.
 Below per person rate based on previous season.
 Contact us to confirm upcoming season pricing.